Particular/docs.particular.net/nservicebus/messaging/handling-responses-on-the-client-side.md

 ## Prerequisites for callback functionality

-In NServiceBus version 5 and lower callbacks are built into the core NuGet.
+In NServiceBus Version 5 and lower callbacks are built into the core NuGet.

-In NServiceBus version 6 and higher callbacks are shipped as `NServiceBus.Callbacks` NuGet package.
+In NServiceBus Version 6 and higher callbacks are shipped as `NServiceBus.Callbacks` NuGet package.

 ## Using Callbacks